-It also works with the AFU in cases where the powers of this unit are more suitable for recovering the proceeds of crime.
+The SIU also works closely with the AFU in the NPA, where its powers are more appropriate or effective in recovering the proceeds of crime.

 South African Law Reform Commission

 The SALRC is a statutory body established in terms of the South African Law Reform Commission Act, 1973 (Act 19 of 1973).